 Saranda also has some amazing restaurants, with some tasty seafood on offer.
 Haxhi is a personal favourite, and the seafood pasta is some of the best I’ve ever eaten.
 For an authentic experience, Fish Filipi is a good choice.

-Finally, Saranda provides an ideal base, and actually, I spent a month living in Sarande in an Airbnb.
+Finally, Saranda provides an ideal base, and actually, I spent a month living in Saranda in an Airbnb.

 Shkoder may be the most quaint of the Albanian cities, and you feel like you’ve stepped back in time here.
 It’s super relaxed, with a thriving cafe culture, and cheerful colourful buildings.

-As many tourists use Shkoder to cross into Montenegro, or to hike the Albanian Alps, it’s a great place to avoid the crowds.
+As many tourists use Shkoder to cross into Montenegro or to do some of the best hiking in Albania in the Albanian Alps, it’s a great place to avoid the crowds.
 It’s one of the best places in Albania for budget backpackers, and for seeing what the Balkans were like before the crowds arrived.

 It’s on the border with Montenegro with which it shares Lake Shkodra, a stunning body of water and the largest in the Balkans.
 Explore the lake by boat or kayak and enjoy the superb scenery.